 Clinical research is one of my passions and I conduct clinical trials which study novel targeted therapies in an early phase setting.
 I became a primary investigator of several Phase I and II clinical trials in our institution.
 I believe that participation in such trials allows patients access to cutting-edge treatment, while helping to establish the standard of care for the next generation of women.

 I am the author or co-author of several publications and present at national meetings on gynecologic cancers and early phase clinical trials.

 I also speak fluent Russian and conversational Spanish.

-Dr. Girda sees patients at both Rutgers Cancer Institute and Saint Peter's University Hospital.
+Dr. Girda sees patients at both Rutgers Cancer Institute and Saint Peter's University Hospital in New Brunswick.